-Man puts up electric fence to prevent theft of Trump sign
+Current events: Electric fence deters Trump sign thieves

 “I’m defending my property and my right to free speech,” he said.

 The yellow and black solar-powered fence, purchased from a farm supply store, is about 3 1/2 feet high.
-It’s hung with warning signs in English, Spanish and French.
+It has warning signs in English, Spanish and French.

 He has informed police of the thefts.